orjwn/MindSync-StressPredictor/README.md

 - Connect to today's Google Calendar events
 - Predict stress levels using the trained model
 - Save results to `output/calendar_events_today.csv`
+- If the API fails or returns no events, automatically load data/fallback_events.json

 ---